artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    For more information on Archivematica's AIP structure and the METS file, see :ref:`AIP structure <aip-structure>`.

-2. Once you are ready to store the AIP, select **Store AIP** from the action dropdown menu.
+#.
+Once you are ready to store the AIP, select **Store AIP** from the action
+   dropdown menu.
 You can also reject the AIP, if needed.

-3. Next, select the storage location where you would like to store the AIP.
+#.
+When prompted, select the storage location where you would like to store the
-   There may be several storage locations configured for your Archivematica pipeline.
-For instructions to configure AIP storage locations, see the :ref:`Storage Service <storageService:administrators>` documentation.
+   AIP.

-4. Once your AIP has been stored, you can view and manage it on the :ref:`Archival storage <archival-storage>` tab.
+#.
+Once your AIP has been stored, you can view and manage it on the
+   :ref:`Archival storage <archival-storage>` tab.

 .. note::